 3) The reported computational efficiency of the proposed method is notable.
 Nevertheless, a discussion on the scalability of the method would be beneficial.
 Specifically, information on how computational time scales with the number of proteins or the complexity of the dataset would provide a clearer perspective on the practical applicability of the method in larger and more complex scenarios.

-ANSWER: We appreciate the reviewer’s interest in the scalability of our method.
-To address this, we performed an additional analysis and added the results at page 17.
+ANSWER: We appreciate the reviewer’s suggestion.
+To address this, we performed an additional analysis and added the results at page 17 on new Figure 14.

 To evaluate the scalability of the CPE method, we performed an additional analysis by randomly selecting protein subsets from the Astral95 dataset, ranging in size from 1,000 to 30,000 proteins (at intervals of 5,000).
 For each subset, we computed the pairwise distances between proteins using both the CPE and TM-Vec methods, while also recording the processing time per amino acid.
 This metric represents the total computation time divided by the cumulative number of amino acids across all analyzed protein domains.
 As shown in Fig. 14, both methods demonstrate a linear increase in computation time per amino acid as the dataset size expands.
 However, the CPE method exhibits a gentler slope compared to TM-Vec, indicating superior scalability.
-These findings underscore the efficiency of the CPE method, particularly for handling large, complex datasets, making it highly suitable for high-throughput computational studies.
+These findings underscore the efficiency of the CPE method, particularly for handling large, complex datasets, making it suitable for high-throughput computational studies.